Need to change the Engine Oil on your Honda with a 3.5L engine? Learn how to change the oil of your Honda by following the procedures below.

 Place an oil drain pan below the filter to avoid oil spilling on the ground.

 Use oil filter pliers to get the old oil filter loose.
 Use an old rug and remove the filter by hand by turning it counterclockwise.

 Visually compare the new oil filter to the old one.
 Check to make sure the size and threads are the same.

 It is recommended to pre-fill the oil filter with new oil.
 Lube the oil filter O ring and hand tighten the oil filter.
 Do not use the oil filter tool when installing the oil filter.

 Locate the oil cap at the top of the engine and remove it by turning it counterclockwise.

 Use a clean oil funnel, add 4 quarts of the recommended engine oil, and close the oil filler cap.

 Remove the oil dipstick.
 Clean it with a clean, lint-free cloth.

 Reinsert the dipstick fully into the tube.
 Pull the dipstick and check the oil level.
 The oil level should be in the hatched area.
-If it is too low, add more oil between the low and high marks on the dipstick.
+Add more oil between the low and high marks on the dipstick if it is too low.
 Visibly inspect any leakage around the oil filter and oil drain plug.

 If a vehicle has a maintenance warning for oil life, please reset it according to the owner’s manual.